DavesCodeMusings/arrl-question-pool/README.md

 Please Note:

-* The copyright on the original documents is unstated.
-Most of what you find here is not my work, but simply a reformattting of the original ARRL documents.
+* The copyright of the original documents is stated as Public Domain.
+The reformatted and highlighted documents you'll find here are public domain as well.
 * The study notes are mine.
 I'm studying for my exams too.
 I might have some incorrect information in here.
 Double-check everything.